tomwcodes/Screen-Guardian/memory.md

    - Clear typographic hierarchy with consistent font weights and sizes
    - Minimalist footer design with centered content
    - Table layout for displaying products with center-aligned data
+   - Narrower columns for quantity and rating for better visual balance
    - Filter controls styling with improved spacing
    - Mobile-friendly design with media queries
    - Sticky footer that remains at the bottom of the viewport